 What Is Garage Floor Epoxy

-- A cehmical reaction begins called Polymerization
+• A chemical reaction begins called Polymerization

-- The Part A & Part B start to form cross links.
-The stronger the cross links the stronger the epoxy.
+• The Part A & Part B start to form cross-links.
+The stronger the cross-links, the stronger the epoxy.

-- Pot Life begins; the amount of time the epoxy stays in liquid form
+• Pot Life begins; the amount of time the epoxy stays in liquid form

 Unlike paint or surface sealers that simply air-dry mostly on top of the slab, epoxy flooring chemically bonds into and onto the concrete.
 As it cures, the layers fuse together into a hardened, monolithic coating that becomes part of the floor itself — delivering long-term protection along with a smooth, easy-to-clean finish.